yrjia1015/Brain-ieQTL/README.md

 # Brain-ieQTL Analysis Code

-This folder contains the code used for expression preprocessing, cell-type interaction eQTL mapping, COLOC, SMR, enrichment, and mashr analyses.
+This repository contains the code used for expression preprocessing, cell-type interaction eQTL mapping, COLOC, SMR, enrichment, and mashr analyses.

 ## Data Access